Deepam-N/online-therapy-platform/README.md

 1. Make sure you have Node, npm and XAMPP installed.

-2. In the command line of the main folder, run the command:
+2. In the command line of the main folder, run the command
 ```sh
 npm i express socket.io nodemon
 ```